Want to get away from it all? We round up the coolest Airbnbs in Ireland, at least one of which is sure to tickle your fancy!

 Price: From €140

 This self-catering pub is often referred to as “the pub with no beer”.
-But fear not, the landlord has a very loose BYO policy… in that you can bring in whatever you like!
+But fear not, the landlord has a very loose BYO policy… aka you can bring in whatever you like!

 Worth noting: If you have always dreamed of playing barman to a whole host of friends, you have to keep on dreaming.
 The landlord allows no more than four people on or in the property at all times.